ohm-app/sony-headphones-bluetooth-documentation/README.md

 This page is a collection of information about the Sony Headphones Bluetooth protocol.
 It is a work in progress and gets updated as we find out more about the protocol.
 If you have any information that you would like to add, please feel free to submit a pull request.

+The documentation is not affiliated with or endorsed by Sony Corporation or any of its subsidiaries in any way.

 ## Contribute

 If you would like to contribute to this documentation, please feel free to submit a pull request.
 Please make sure